Mukhtar: Turkey

-Gaza
+Lebanon

+In modern Lebanon, the mukhtar or mukhtara (مختارة, for a woman) is an elected local official who represents a village or urban neighborhood.
+Serving six-year terms, mukhtars act as intermediaries between residents and the central administration.
+Although they exercise certain public functions, they are not civil servants and typically receive no formal salary.
+Candidates must meet basic eligibility criteria, including a minimum age requirement and literacy.

+Mukhtars are primarily responsible for administrative and civil duties at the local level, such as issuing and certifying documents (birth, marriage, death, and residence certificates), maintaining electoral rolls, and facilitating interactions with government authorities.
+They may also play a social role within their communities, mediating disputes and assisting residents with bureaucratic procedures, particularly in areas where municipal services are limited or absent.

+Palestine

 In Palestine, the mukhtar is a village chief, based on "an old institution that goes back to the time of the Ottoman rule".
 According to Amir S. Cheshin, Bill Hutman and Avi Melamed, the mukhtar "for centuries were the central figures".
 They "were not restricted to Muslim communities"; even "Christian and Jewish communities in the Arab world also had mukhtars."
 Mukhtars are headmen or clan elders.
 They traditionally linked villagers with the state bureaucracy.
 Some of the mukhtar’s duties included registering life events (births, marriages, etc.) and notarizing documents.
 Quoting Tore Bjørgo: "The mukhtar was, among other things, responsible for collecting taxes and ensuring that law and order was prevailing in his village".

 British rulers in Palestine before Israel's establishment in 1948 depended on mukhtars to rule.
 In Gaza, there are still dozens of families that function as powerful clans.
 These families derive their influence from overseeing businesses and have the allegiance of hundreds to thousands of relatives.
 The leader of each family is known as a mukhtar.